Anthony-M-G/Anthony-M-G/README.md

-Antony Medina García
 -About Me:
 Hello!
-I'm Antony Medina García, a passionate 22-year-old student pursuing a bachelor's degree in Electrical Engineering with a specialization in Computer Science at the University of Costa Rica.
+I'm Antony, a passionate 22-year-old student pursuing a bachelor's degree in Electrical Engineering with a specialization in Computer Science at the University of Costa Rica.
 I am excited about continuous learning and always eager to delve deeper into the fields of engineering and software development.

 -Education:
 Currently, I am advancing in my bachelor's degree in Electrical Engineering with an emphasis on computers at the University of Costa Rica, where I am gaining valuable insights into both the theoretical and practical aspects of the field.